Special Operations Executive: France

-It took many weeks for a full assessment of the contributions of SOE and the Jedburgh teams to the Allied landings in Normandy, but when it came it vindicated Gubbins' belief that carefully planned sabotage could cripple a modern army.
-General Eisenhower's staff at the Supreme Headquarters of the Allied Expeditionary Force said that the Jedburghs had "succeeded in imposing more or less serious delays on all the division moved to Normandy".
+It took many weeks for a full assessment of the contributions of SOE and the Jedburgh teams to the Allied landings in Normandy, but when it came, it vindicated Gubbins' belief that carefully planned sabotage could hinder a modern army.
+General Eisenhower's staff at the Supreme Headquarters of the Allied Expeditionary Force said that the Jedburghs had "succeeded in imposing more or less serious delays on all the divisions moved to Normandy".
 This had prevented Hitler from striking back in the crucial opening hours of Operation Overlord.
-The most "outstanding example was the delay to the 2nd SS Panzer Division”, Eisenhower's staff said, and added a very personal endorsement, agreeing that the work carried out under Gubbins' leadership played a "very considerable part in our complete and final victory".
+The most "outstanding example was the delay to the 2nd SS Panzer Division", Eisenhower's staff said, and added a very personal endorsement, agreeing that the work carried out under Gubbins' leadership played a "very considerable part in our complete and final victory".

 Many agents were captured, killed in action, executed, or died in German concentration camps.
-More than one-third of 41 female agents of Section F did not survive the war; the death toll for more than 400 male agents was one-fourth and the toll of thousands of French people helping SOE agents and networks was about one-fifth.
+More than one-third of the 41 female agents of Section F did not survive the war; the death toll for more than 400 male agents was one-fourth, and the toll of thousands of French people helping SOE agents and networks was about one-fifth.
 Of 119 SOE agents captured by the Germans and deported to concentration camps in Germany, only 23 men and three women survived.